angular/angular/CONTRIBUTING.md

 * **build**: Changes that affect the build system, CI configuration or external dependencies (example scopes: gulp, broccoli, npm)
 * **chore**: Other changes that don't modify `src` or `test` files

+### Package
+The commit message should specify which package is affected by the change.
+For example:
+`material`, `cdk-experimental`, etc.

 ### Scope
 The scope could be anything specifying place of the commit change.
 For example